Overview

 - Participate in the Graduate Medical Education curriculum, as needed

-- Adult Rehabilitation Neuropsychology: Under faculty supervision, fellows will take on a role of emerging independence working in either (or both) the UPMC Adult Spina Bifida Clinic and/or the UPMC Mercy acute rehabilitation program for adults with acquired brain injury.
-Contingent on time spent in these activities, fellows will spend their remaining time taking on a similar role of emerging independence within the context of outpatient neuropsychological assessment—Typically no fewer than one evaluation per week.
+- Adult Rehabilitation Neuropsychology: Under faculty supervision, fellows take on a role of emerging independence working in either (or both) the UPMC Adult Spina Bifida Clinic and/or the UPMC Mercy acute rehabilitation program for adults with acquired brain injury.
+Contingent on time spent in these activities, fellows spend their remaining time taking on a similar role of emerging independence within the context of outpatient neuropsychological assessment—Typically no fewer than one evaluation per week.
 Opportunities for training in the delivery of evidence-based psychotherapy to adults with neurobehavioral conditions remain available to interested fellows in their second year of training.

-- Fellows will also complete a one-year minor rotation in the specialty area opposite of their chosen major rotation.
+- Fellows also complete a one-year minor rotation in the developmental specialty area opposite of their chosen major rotation (i.e., children or adults).

 - Throughout their second year, fellows are expected to...